 Union General Phil Sheridan's ride on horse Rienzi to rally his troops in the Battle of Cedar Creek.
+Courtesy Library of Congress.
+Living History and reenactors in front of the Heater House on the Cedar Creek battlefield.

 Cedar Creek and Belle Grove NHP